Datadita93/Bootcamp_Workbooks/README.md

 - Use basic functions such as `SUM`, `AVERAGE`, and `MAX` to calculate totals, averages, and identify maximum values in datasets.
 - Apply conditional formatting to highlight specific data points and make patterns easier to spot.
 - Work with pivot tables to summarize large datasets by categories such as county or product.
 - Use formulas like `SWITCH` to categorize data based on specific conditions.
+- Created graphs and charts to visually represent data, making trends and comparisons easier to interpret.

 These skills improved my ability to manage, analyse, and present data effectively in Excel.